Larries: Solo careers

 One Direction's breakup splintered the fanbase into seven distinct, though sometimes overlapping, factions: Harries (fans of Harry Styles), Louies (fans of Louis Tomlinson), Zquad (fans of Zayn Malik), Lovers (fans of Niall Horan), Paynos (fans of Liam Payne), OT4/OT5s (fans of One Direction generally) and Larries.
 There is also a substantial community of One Direction-adjacent fans called "antis" who spend large amounts of time online countering the things that Larries say and do.
 Ex-Larries often contribute to this anti-conspiracy work by creating posts invoking the experience of "leaving a cult."

 Since the beginning of his solo career, Styles has dressed androgynously, singing songs and making music videos invoking sexual fluidity and waving pride flags at his concerts.
 He has also refused to label his sexuality.
 To explain Styles behaving this way while Tomlinson has explicitly stated he is straight, some Larries have constructed a martyrdom narrative for Tomlinson, where he is sacrificing himself to allow Styles greater freedom.
 These Larries believe that Tomlinson is being kept "in chains" so that Styles can experience a life where he is commercially successful and sexually free.
 At the same time, many Larries still hold the contradictory belief that Styles dates women as an attempt to hide his relationship with Tomlinson.
 This resulted in the harassment of Styles' then-girlfriend Olivia Wilde on TikTok in 2022.

 Harassment

-Larries have bullied and harassed Styles' and Tomlinson's girlfriends.
+Larries have been known to bully and harass Styles' and Tomlinson's partners.
 The harassment extended to include the mother of Tomlinson's child, the family of one of his girlfriends, and an unrelated family with the same surname.